-July Lan

-01. On the tree's tunk I found trige now and a 2.
-On the tree's bounded I found most lead and a 3.
-The tree does not have lenves yet but it has been hills. a 4.
-I can see that animals use the tree leaves their are wood pecker holes and scretches.
-Q S: I can tell that plants live as the tree lecance the true has worse, and algie on it.
-Q 6.
-The tree may be effected by the algie.
+Q1.
+On the tree's trunk I found two most and Q2.
+On the tree I work to found most less bruk, Q3.
+The tree soes not fore lenves yet but it has best buls.
+Q4.
+I can see that animals use the tree beaute their are woodfleter bols and sometime.

+Q5.
+I can tell that plants live as the tree because Q6.
+The true has most, and algie on it.
+Q6.
+The true has most effected by the algie.

 Q7.
-The plants and animale may benific the tree
+The plants and animals may benifit the tree by giving the tree food, shelter, and water.